anibalrivero/firestore_streaming_import/README.md

 # Firestore Streaming Import

 Utilizes ijson python json streaming library along with the official firestore library to import a large json piecemeal into Google Cloud Firestore (BETA).
-This does a specific kind of import and expect a specific type of json to import.
+This does a specific kind of import and expects a specific type of json to import.

 ## JSON expected format